BP in Louisiana

 Investing in Louisiana

-Last year alone, we spent $700 million with hundreds of Louisiana companies.
+Last year alone, we spent $1 billion with hundreds of Louisiana companies.
 And we’re investing in Louisiana’s future as well.
 We’ve donated $6.5 million to Louisiana schools and colleges since 2010.
 And over the next 5 years, we plan to invest another $10 billion in our Gulf operations.

 Gulf Coast Restoration

-Four years ago, we made a commitment to help restore the Gulf’s environment and economy.
+Nearly five years ago, we made a commitment to help restore the Gulf’s environment and economy.
 Every day since, we’ve been working hard to keep it.
-In Louisiana to date, we’ve made more than $4 billion in payments, including individual and business claims, tourism promotion, and ongoing seafood safety testing.
+In Louisiana to date, we’ve made approximately $4.4 billion in payments, including individual and business claims, tourism promotion, and seafood testing and marketing programs.
 The results are encouraging.
-Based on NOAA data, commercial seafood landings in the Gulf in 2011 reached their highest levels since 2002.
-Last year, New Orleans had 9.3 million visitors, who spent a record $6.5 billion.
+Based on NOAA data, commercial landings in the Gulf have generally been consistent with pre-spill ranges, and recreational fishing harvests have been above pre-spill levels.
+In 2013, New Orleans had 9.3 million visitors, who spent a record $6.5 billion.
 And Louisiana set a statewide tourism record itself with more than 27 million visitors.